RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

 Make sure to substitute your own values into your deployment file.
 Go to [kubernetes.io](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for more information on deployments.

 {{<note>}}If you have a service named `redisinsight` that exposes the deployment, it may cause environment variable conflicts with the RedisInsight software.
-You can manually override the service environnement variables (as seen in this example) or change the service name (as seen in the service example below).{{</note>}}
+You can manually override the service environment variables (as seen in this example) or change the service name (as seen in the service example below).{{</note>}}

 ```yaml
 apiVersion: apps/v1